 The majority of the Company's funds withheld at interest balances are associated with its reinsurance of annuity contracts.
-The funds withheld receivable balance totaled 5.6 billion and 5.4 billion at December 31, 2012 and 2011, respectively, of which 3.9 billion and 3.8 billion at December 31, 2012 and 2011, respectively, of which 3.9 billion and 3.8 billion at December 31, 2012 and 2011, respectively, were subject to the general accounting principles for Derivatives and Hedging related to embedded derivatives for both periods.
+The funds withheld receivable balance totaled \$5.6 billion and \$5.4 billion at December 31, 2012 and 2011, respectively, of which \$3.9 billion and \$3.8 billion at December 31, 2012 and 2011, respectively, were subject to the general accounting principles for Derivatives and Hedging related to embedded derivatives for both periods.
 Under these principles, the Company's funds withheld receivable under certain reinsurance arrangements incorporate credit risk exposures that are unrelated or only partially related to the creditworthiness of the obligor and include an embedded derivative feature that is not clearly and closely related to the host contract.
 Therefore, the embedded derivative feature must be measured at fair value on the consolidated balance sheets and changes in fair value reported in income.
 See "Embedded Derivatives" in Note 2 - "Summary of Significant Accounting Policies" in the Notes to Consolidated Financial Statements for further discussion.

 Funds withheld at interest comprised approximately 16.4% and 20.9% of the Company's cash and invested assets as of December 31, 2012 and 2011, respectively.
 Of the \$5.6 billion funds withheld at interest balance as of December 31, 2012, \$3.9 billion of the balance is associated with one client.
 For reinsurance agreements written on a modified coinsurance basis and certain agreements written on a coinsurance basis, assets equal to the net statutory reserves are withheld and legally owned and managed by the ceding company, and are reflected as funds withheld at interest on the Company's consolidated balance sheets.
 In the event of a ceding company's insolvency, the Company would need to assert a claim on the assets supporting its reserve liabilities.
 However, the risk of loss to the Company is mitigated by its ability to offset amounts it owes the ceding company for claims or allowances with amounts owed by the ceding company.
 Interest accrues to these assets at rates defined by the treaty terms and the Company estimated the yields were approximately 6.97%, 6.87% and 7.20% for the years ended December 31, 2012, 2011 and 2010, respectively.
 Changes in these estimated yields are affected by changes in the fair value of equity options held in the funds withheld portfolio associated with EIAs.
 Additionally, under certain treaties the Company is subject to the investment performance on the withheld assets, although it does not directly control them.
 These assets are primarily fixed maturity investment securities and pose risks similar to the fixed maturity securities the Company owns.
-To mitigate this risk, the Company helps set the investment guidelines followed by the ceding company and monitors compliance.
-Ceding companies with funds withheld at interest had an average rating of "A" at December 31, 2012 and 2011.
-Certain ceding companies maintain segregated portfolios for the benefit of the Company.
+To mitigate this risk, the Company helps set the investment guidelines followed by the ceding companies maintain segregated portfolios for the benefit of the Company.